 47.55874°N / 120.84726°W

 Created/Edited: Dec 22, 2016 / Aug 9, 2017

 - 21 Votes

 Vote: Log in to vote

 OverviewCashmere mountain is typically done via the standard West Ridge route which takes the trail up past Little Eightmile Lake, up past the Caroline Lakes, and up the West Ridge to the summit.
 This makes for a long trek of 8-9 miles one way.
 This mileage total can be cut in half by taking a cross country route up the SE slopes to the gully between the S and SE ridges.
-The majority of the route is cross country, but in open terrain, and the gully is a class 3 scramble on fairly solid rock.
-Having done a loop up the SE route and down the standard West Ridge, I'd go so far as to say that anyone wanting to summit Cashmere in summer / fall should strongly consider the SE route over the standard West Ridge.
+The majority of the route is cross country, but in open terrain, and the gully is a class 3 scramble on fairly solid rock. ** Be aware however that the majority of travel is off trail.
+There is some brief bushwhacking, potentially loose steep dirt for a couple thousand feet, and some side hilling and/or boulder hopping before the class 3 scramble section at the end.
+This is not a typical trail route up and you should have some experience with off trail travel and anticipate and prepare for some of these challenges ahead of time.** Having done a loop up the SE route and down the standard West Ridge, I'd go so far as to say that anyone wanting to summit Cashmere in summer / fall should strongly consider the SE route over the standard West Ridge.
 Less miles, more interesting terrain, better views, and better scrambling in my mind make this the most appealing route for a day trip.